 Health Care Without Harm Europe is a non-profit European coalition of hospitals, healthcare systems, healthcare professionals, local authorities, research/academic institutions and environmental and health organisations.
-It currently has 76 members in 26 countries of the WHO European Region that includes 17 Member States of the European Union.
+It currently has 82 members in 25 countries of the WHO European Region, including 16 Member States of the European Union.

 Health Care Without Harm has four regional offices: HCWH US & Canada (Arlington, United States), HCWH Europe (Brussels, Belgium), HCWH Latin-America (Buenos Aires, Argentina) and HCWH Asia (Manila, The Philippines).